testsigmahq/testsigma-docs/src/pages/docs/elements/android-apps/record-multiple-elements.md

 ---
 ##**Pre-requisites**
 1. You should have an android project in Testsigma.
 See [creating a project](https://testsigma.com/docs/projects/overview/).
-2. Your android applications’ apk should be uploaded in Testsigma so that the mobile inspector can record elements from it.
+2. Your android applications’ apk should be uploaded in Testsigma so that the mobile test recorder can record elements from it.
 See [uploading apps to Testsigma](https://testsigma.com/docs/uploads/upload-apps/).

 <br>